Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Introduction

 \section{Introduction}

-The past four years have witnessed the first two observing runs of the Advanced LIGO and Virgo gravitational-wave (GW) interferometers \citep{VIRGOdetector,LIGOdetector}, leading to the detection of ten binary black holes (BBHs) and one binary neutron star (BNS) merger \citep{abbottGW150914,abbottastrophysics,abbottO1,abbottGW170817,abbottO2,abbottO2popandrate}.
-Based on the results of independent pipelines, \cite{zackay2019}, \cite{venumadhav2020} and \cite{nitz2020} claimed several additional GW candidates, while \cite{udall2019} analysed a marginal trigger, which, if interpreted as a BBH coalescence, is a possible intermediate-mass black hole (IMBH) merger remnant.
+The past six years have witnessed the first three observing runs of the Advanced LIGO and Virgo gravitational wave (GW) interferometers \citep{VIRGOdetector,LIGOdetector}, leading to the detection of about 50 binary compact object mergers \citep{abbottGW150914,abbottastrophysics,abbottO1,abbottGW170817,abbottO2,abbottO2popandrate,abbottO3a,abbottO3apopandrate,abbottGWTC-2.1}.
+This growing sample of GW observations represents a ``Rosetta stone'' to investigate the formation of binary compact objects.

-The third run of the Advanced LIGO and Virgo was recently completed and resulted in more than 50 public detection candidates\footnote{\url{https://gracedb.ligo.org/}}.
-Among them, the LIGO-Virgo collaboration (LVC) has already reported a second BNS merger (GW190425, \citealt{abbottGW190425}), the first BBH event with significantly unequal masses (GW190412, \citealt{abbottGW190412}), and GW190814, which might be the first black hole -- neutron star merger \citep{abbottGW190814}.
-This growing sample represents a ``Rosetta stone'' to investigate the formation of binary compact objects.